 - An integrated auditing competence (Internal Auditors equipped with knowledge in competence to perform combine audits i.e. all management systems at a time)

 - Combined certification and audit programme from a single certification agency.

 (CERTIFICATION W.R.T.
-QEHS MANAGEMENT SYSTEMS)The typical road map for design, implementation and maintenance of integrated management systems includes following steps.
+QEHS MANAGEMENT SYSTEMS)The typical road map for design, implementation and maintenance of integrated management systems includes following steps:

-- Development of combined IMS manual (this shall include all the PDCA mechanism including commitment, customer focus, roles, responsibilities & resource management, product/ services design, development & realization, purchasing, analysis of data, training, awareness and competence, document control, emergency response preparedness, vendors/ contractors control, community relation, monitoring and measurement, internal & external communication, document control, internal audits and management review, bench marking, amongst other management aspects).
+Note for “Development of combined IMS manual”: This shall include all the PDCA mechanism including commitment, customer focus, roles, responsibilities & resource management, product/ services design, development & realization, purchasing, analysis of data, training, awareness and competence, document control, emergency response preparedness, vendors/ contractors control, community relation, monitoring and measurement, internal & external communication, document control, internal audits and management review, bench marking, amongst other management aspects)

 Using a combined or integrated approach across all audit criteria, ANM will help you gain efficiencies that may not be achieved by auditing individual management systems.
 Integrated management systems can be implemented by organizations in any sector and of any size.
 Organizations consider this step to lower costs and simplify their maturing management systems.
 ANM offers two ways for you to combine audits to multiple standards: